Tachimura/Prolog-ASP-Project/README.md

 - A*
 - IDA*
 <br>
-There are 2 heuristics we can choose from:
+There are 2 heuristics we can choose from:<br>
 - Number of different blocks
 - Manhattan distance (best one)